byteverse/error-codes/README.md

 # error-codes

-A library for converting printing human-readable descriptions of error codes from the operating system.
+A library for creating human-readable descriptions of error codes from the operating system.